 St. Louis de Montfort considered himself a "slave" to the Blessed Virgin Mary, and, as such, he faithfully wore chains on his arms and feet as a token of his dedication and love for her.

 He strongly recommended, after his own example and that of many other saints, that those who complete the 33-day Total Consecration to Jesus through Mary and make the Act of Total Consecration should wear an outward sign as a reminder and expression of their "holy slavery" to Our Lady in the form of a chain around the wrist, neck, or ankle.
 His words are excerpted below.

 There are several ways you can wear such a chain.
 A few examples are below.

 One, you can make your own.
 You can buy several smallish chain links from the local hardware store and fastened them to the wrist with pliers, with no clasp, with the intention of never removing it.
 This is a rugged, inexpensive, and durable option.

-Two, you can purchase a special large chain link bracelet made by a Catholic jewelry designer in keeping with the spirit of holy slavery to the Blessed Virgin.
-We carry a Bronze Total Consecration Bracelet and a Silver Total Consecration Bracelet for this purpose.
+Two, you can purchase a special, large chain-link Marian Consecration Bracelet in keeping with the spirit of holy slavery to the Blessed Virgin.

 Three, you can purchase a somewhat thick chain link necklace and include a Miraculous Medal on it (Miraculous Medals are sold alone or with chains).